fiesta-cfd/fiesta/docs/source/buildguide.rst

 * | **Lua**
   | `lua.org <https://lua.org>`_
-  | Lua is an embed-able scripting langage that is used by Fiesta input decks.
+  | Lua is an embed-able scripting language that is used by Fiesta input decks.
   | Fiesta requires Lua version 5.3 or later.

 * | **FMT**